-The Annual Financial report of the Pollution Control Financing Authority of Warren County (the "Authority") for the year ended December 31, 2011, is hereby submitted.
+The Annual Financial report of the Pollution Control Financing Authority of Warren County (the "Authority") for the year ended December 31, 2013, is hereby submitted.
 Responsibility for both the accuracy of the data and completeness and fairness of the presentation, including all disclosures, rests with the management of the Authority.
-To the best of our knowledge and belief, the data presented in this report is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the fund of the Authority.
+To the best of our knowledge and belief, the data presented in this report is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of operations of the Authority for the year ended December 31, 2013.
 All disclosures necessary to enable the reader to gain an understanding of the Authority's financial activities have been included.

-The annual financial report is presented in four sections: introductory, financial, single audit section and comments and recommendations.
-The introductory section included this transmittal letter, the Authority's organizational chart and a list of principal officials.
+The annual financial report is presented in four sections: introductory, financial, single audit, and comments and recommendations.
+The introductory section includes this transmittal letter, the Authority's organizational chart and a list of principal officials.
 The financial section includes the financial statements and notes, the management's discussion and analysis, the Independent Auditors' report and supplementary schedules.
-The auditors' report on the internal control and compliance with applicable laws and regulations and findings and related responses, are included in the single audit section of this report.
+The auditors' report on the internal control system and compliance with applicable laws and regulations and findings and related responses, are included in the single audit section of this report.